c-porto/libpredict/README.md

 <h2 align='center'> <strong> A satellite orbit prediction library. </strong> </h2>

-## Disclaimer

 This is a fork of **[la1k/libpredict](https://github.com/la1k/libpredict/)** and is inspired by **[philcrump's](https://github.com/philcrump/libpredict/)** fork of the same library.
-See the [License](#license) section for specifics.
+See the [License](#license) section for Copyright notice.

-## Major differences from la1k's
+## Major differences from la1k's library

-This fork is intended to be used by embedded systems, so it supports static allocated structs, instead of the dynamic allocated ones from the original library.
-Another major change is that this fork intends to make the library MISRA-C 2012 compliant, which is a requirement for many critical embedded applications, like satellite's.
+This fork is intended to be used on embedded systems, therefore it supports static allocated structs, instead of the dynamic allocated ones from the original library.
+Another major change is that this fork intends to make the library MISRA-C 2012 compliant, which is a requirement for many critical embedded applications, like spacecraft.
 Because of compliance, pretty much every single function of the original library will be modified.

 ## MISRA-C 2012 Compliance Progress